KSheeds1/Katie-Sheedy-Portfolio/README.md

     * Attempt to submit the empty form and an error message is received to 'please fill in the required field'.
     * Attempt to submit the form with an invaild email and an error message is received to 'please include an '@' symbol in the email address'.
     * Attempt to submit an empty text area and an error message is received to 'please fill in the required field'.
-    * Due to the 'required' attribute, all fields must be filled out for the form to be submitted, once all fields are filled out correctly the page will reload.
+    * Due to the 'required' attribute, all fields must be filled out for the form to be submitted, once all fields are filled out correctly the page will reload - this is because the back-end structure has not been put in place yet.

-Fixed bugs:
+**Manual testing & usability:**

+The site was tested by three individuals post-development stage.
+Testing took place on both on desktop and mobile to ensure the site: fosters intuitive learning, provides an intuitive interaction and ilicits a positive emotional response from the user.

+The test users reported that the context and purpose of the site was clear.
+Intuitive learning was achieved, as the users found navigating through different sections of the site easy, due to the structured and logical layout provided by the navbar.
+Its fixed position also allowed them to switch between sections quickly and easily, achieving the owners goal for an intuitive interaction.
+Users also reported a positive emotional response to the site after the interaction.

+**Fixed bugs:**
-* A bug was found while testing on 'internet explorer' the background-color of the portfolio cards was not supported as it was provided using RGBA.
+* A bug was found while testing on 'internet explorer'.
+The background-color of the portfolio cards was not supported as it was provided using RGBA.
 Adjusting the background color from using RGBA to RGB resolved the issue.

-Known bugs & issues:
+**Known bugs & issues:**
+* The contact form does not yet have the back-end technology in place to send the form, filling out the required fields and clicking 'send' will just reload the page, until a time, when the back-end structure needed can be put in place and the form will work functionally.

 * The site was flagged for an issue in Chrome 'Dev Tools' concerning the setting of the 'SameSite attribute' for a cross-site request to send cookies pertaining to the embedded iframe.
-At first, this was believed to be a result of an 'Ad Blocker' extension however, on further expection and research of
-'SameSite' attributes, it is the resonsibility of the API owner to set such attributes, in this case, YouTube.
+At first, this was believed to be a result of an 'Ad Blocker' extension however, on further expection and research of 'SameSite' attributes, it is the resonsibility of the API owner to set such attributes, in this case, YouTube.

 # Deployment
 This site is hosted by GitHub Pages, the publishing source chosen was the 'master' branch.
 To choose a publishing source and deploy the site: